Vyral/ryan-smith/_posts/2020-10-14-q-how-can-i-make-my-offer-stand-out.md

 6:30- Wrapping things up

-If you need any more tips about how to craft a winning offer in this market or if you have any real-estate related questions for me, don’t hesitate to reach out via phone or email today.
+If you need more tips about how to craft a winning offer in this market or if you have any real-estate related questions for me, don’t hesitate to reach out via phone or email today.
 I look forward to hearing from you soon.